jake-low/choosy-gallery/README.md

 ![another example showing images with different desired heights being tiled together](example-2.png)

-In this example, the dog image has a larger `data-desired-height` attribute than the cat image, so the dog gets its own row.
+Here, the same gallery from the previous example has been retiled at a different width.
+The dog and cat images previously shared a row together.
+The dog image has a larger `data-desired-height` attribute than the cat image, so when the gallery is retiled the dog gets its own row, while the cat shares a row with another image.

 ## How to use